-If you haven’t done it yet, it’s time to follow your school on social media.
+If you haven’t done it yet, it’s time to follow and engage your school on social media.
 This can give you insight into the upcoming events and even important news regarding freshmen.
 You can get an idea of what to expect in the months after you move in.

 Learn Life Skills

 There are dozens of life skills that are no longer commonly taught at high school or at home that you need in college life.
 For example, do you know how to do laundry?
 Make the most out of limited space?
 Book airline tickets?
 Maintain your car?’

-The year leading up to your freshmen year and the summer months just before can be a great time to start getting a handle on these important life skills.
+The year leading up to your freshmen year and the summer months just before can be a great time to start getting a handle on these important life skills to know.
 Make sure to ask your parents (or someone else) for help or check out some tutorials on YouTube.

 There’s no doubt you have a lot on your plate as you get ready for your freshman year.
 Try keeping a list of tasks you need to get done so you can stay on track.
 Remember to enjoy your summer though!